Central Auditory Processing Disorder

 $170.00 – First appointment for CAPD Hearing Test, Consultation and Report.
 Appointment approx 30-45 minutes.
 Payment at appointment.

 $490.00 – Second appointment for CAPD Intensive Assessment and Report.
 Appointment approx 90 minutes.
 Payment at appointment.

 Medicare: NO rebate unless patient has an Enhanced Primary Care Plan referral from their GP.
 You must submit the receipt to Medicare to receive your rebate.

 Health Fund: HiCaps is not available for audiology, thus check with your health fund to see if CAPD is covered under your policy.
 Receipt with the clinician’s provider number will be provided to claim on your health fund.

 CAPD Specialists and Location

 Only the following audiologists and locations undertake CAPD assessments.
-You can request a free, 15 minute phone discussion for the audiologist to advise whether CAPD testing is required for your child.
+You can request a free, 15 minute phone discussion with an audiologist to advise whether CAPD testing is required for your child/you.

 Signe – Neutral Bay